gould-arthur/election_funding_parser/README.md

 ### Future Functionality
 - CommandLine interface to pull specific year data into database
-- Breakout of signular table into better improved scheme
+- Breakout of singular table into improved scheme
 - Using Django, provide web-interface for parsing data
 - Create install for required libraries and dependencies
 - Containerize application using Docker